PyAr/tutorial/original/introduction.rst

       Information about string formatting with :meth:`str.format`.

    :ref:`old-string-formatting`
-      The old formatting operations invoked when strings and Unicode strings are the left operand of the ``%`` operator are described in more detail here.
+      The old formatting operations invoked when strings are the left operand of the ``%`` operator are described in more detail here.